tmobile/magentaA11y/_checklist-web/text-input.md

   - name: Understandable
     list:
       - criteria: The input purpose should be clear in the context of the whole page
-      - criteria: The width of the input accommodates the intended input, reinforcing its purpose
+      - criteria: The width of the input accommodates/affords the intended input, reinforcing its purpose
   - name: Robust
     list:
       - criteria: Meets criteria across platforms, devices and viewports